austinwbest/random/README.md

 This was something thrown together for when a drive is remounted/remapped and everything is trying to re-check files when it is not necessary.
 It will grab everything with `checkingUP` state and remove it from qbt then re-add it with skip_checking set to true.
 This **will** reset seed time, ratio, etc in qbt but the tradeoff is fine to avoid rechecking hundreds/thousands of torrents for no reason

+## qbt find orphans

+> qbt-orphaned-data/*

+Quick script to check a data directory against qbt and find where data exists but nothing in qbt does, it will rename them so they can be easily found and deleted.
+It will also run the qbt list against the data directories and see what is in qbt but has no data and add a tag to them.

 ## qbt notify for errors

 > trackerErrors.py